DevExpress-Examples/filemanager-open-pdf-image/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# The file manager for Web Forms - How to open PDF files and images in a popup window
+# The file manager for Web Forms - How to open PDF files and images in a pop-up window

 This example uses an [ASPxFileManager](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxFileManager) to display folder contents.
 Users can click image and **PDF** files to preview their content in a pop-up window.
 The preview functionality uses the [ASPxPopupControl](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl?p=netframework),  [ASPxImage](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxImage), and [ASPxPanel](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPanel?p=netframework) controls.